sdparsons/ukrn-workshop/_episodes/osf-project-component.md

 You're now all set up with an OSF project which has a special component ready to hold all the raw data.

+> ## citing the repository
+> Now that you have created a repository, copy the citation into the chat.
+>
+{: .challenge}

 > ## DOIs and data citations
 > You can create a DOI for your data to make it easy to cite.
+We wont do this now.
 > This is as simple as clicking the 'Create DOI' button and then confirming your choice.
 > ![OSF create DOI screenshot]({% include installedFile.lqd path='/fig/osf-doi.jpg' %})
 {: .challenge}